alphagov/vcloud-net-spinner/README.md

         -U, --organization-edgegateway-uuid=U    UID: This is required to configure edgegateway services.
 For more info refer to docs/find_organisation_edgegateway_uuid
         -c, --component=c                        Component: lb|firewall|nat
-        -o, --organization=o                     Organization: Name of vcloud organization -r, --rule-files file1,file2,file3       Rules Files: files which will contain the rules for the component provided -i, --interfaces-files file1,file2,file3 Interfaces Files: files which will contain interfaces
+        -o, --organization=o                     Organization: Name of vcloud organization -r, --rules-files file1,file2,file3      Rules Files: files which will contain the rules for the component provided -i, --interfaces-files file1,file2,file3 Interfaces Files: files which will contain interfaces

 ### Example